Type 99 sniper rifle: History

 Introduced in June 1942, the Type 99 sniper rifle was intended to replace the Type 97 sniper rifle, but the Japanese never managed to produce enough rifles to meet wartime demand, and as a result both the Type 97 and Type 99 sniper rifles were used until the end the war.

 As the war progressed, manufacturers simplified construction to speed up production and conserve raw materials: low-grade steel was used wherever possible, while other features such as bolt covers, sling swivels, and chrome plated bores were omitted.
 According to Ness, the Nagoya Arsenal built around 10,000 Type 99 sniper rifles and the Kokura Arsenal built around 1,000, while Walter gives a figure of 850 Kokura-built and 10,000 Nagoya-built rifles.

 In the early stages of the Pacific War, Japanese snipers were successful at disrupting Allied advances picking off commanders and spreading fear amongst enemy soldiers.
 Japanese snipers were patient and operated from well camouflaged positions.
 Long distance shooting was rarely necessary in the jungle and as result, they also made use of iron sights for engaging their targets.
 According to Walter, most of their shots were taken at ranges of less than 550 yd.

 Once the Allies managed to regain the initiative, bolstered by an increase in production of weapons and equipment, Japanese snipers became less of a threat.
-Another important factor was the Japanese being increasingly unable to properly supply their forces in Southeast Asia with food and ammunition, due Allied air superiority and submarine warfare inflicting heavy losses on shipping.
+Another important factor was the Japanese being increasingly unable to properly supply their forces in Southeast Asia with food and ammunition, due to Allied air superiority and submarine warfare inflicting heavy losses on shipping.
 The US Army and Marine Corps also made use of effective counter-sniping tactics, including raking treetops (widely used by Japanese snipers as firing positions) with machine gun fire.